Billy-Dickson/Billy-Dickson.github.io/_posts/2024-11-29-Setting-up-watchtower-in-docker.md

 With watchtower you can update the running version of your containerized app simply by pushing a new image to the Docker Hub or your own image registry.

+## Updated 16th December 2025

+I was getting the following error message when starting Watchtower.

+**Client version 1.32 is too old.
+Minimum supported API version is 1.44, please upgrade your client to a newer version** .

+After some investigating, it looks like the current version of watchtower [here](https://github.com/containrrr/watchtower) is no longer getting updated to support newer versions of docker, so I'be moved over to a fork that I know works, I've updated the docker-compose script below to the new fork.

 ## Pre-requisites

 1. Working knowledge of Linux